jgam/college-recommend/college/README.md

 ### Redux or Context API integration

 - context API. problem is in App.js still, the auth is saved as false even when we change it...

+- call Context within the component and fixed the problem.
+Based on that, need to change Headers.